-- mental illness, including depression and suicidal behavior
+- mental illness including depression and suicidal behavior

-- liver problems
+- · liver problems

 - bleeding problems or blood clots

 - · low blood cell counts

 - seizures (epilepsy)

 - thyroid problems

-- drink alcohol - are pregnant or plan to become pregnant.
+- you drink alcohol - you are pregnant or plan to become pregnant.
 It is not known if Rebif will harm your unborn baby.
-Tell your healthcare provider if you become pregnant during your treatment with Rebif - are breastfeeding or plan to breastfeed.
-Rebif may pass into your breastmilk.
-Talk with your healthcare provider about the best way to feed your baby if you take Rebif.
+Tell your healthcare provider if you become pregnant during your treatment with Rebif - you are breastfeeding or plan to breastfeed.
+It is not known if Rebif passes into your breast milk.
+You and your healthcare provider should decide if you will use Rebif or breastfeed.
+You should not do both

-Tell your healthcare provider about all medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
+Tell your healthcare provider about all medicines you take, including prescription and over-the-counter medicines, vitamins and herbal supplements.